Pacific Fund Grant Winners

 Voltelta, one of the giant puppets seen parading at DeltaFusion

-In celebration of the rich cultural heritage of the city of Stockton and the San Joaquin valley, Theatre Arts Chair Cathie McClellan and Visual Arts professor Brett DeBoer organized a project called DeltaFusion.
+In celebration of the rich cultural heritage of the city of Stockton and the San Joaquin valley, Theatre Arts Chair Cathie McClellan and Art and Graphic Design professor Brett DeBoer organized a project called DeltaFusion.
 DeltaFusion was a festival that used visual and performing arts as a means to highlight one of the most culturally diverse areas in the country, raise awareness about the many positive things that Stockton has to offer, and reach out to the Stockton community.
 DeltaFusion workshops took place in June and July, culminating with a parade and puppet theatre featuring larger-than-life puppets created by workshop participants from Pacific and the community.
 This final event was Saturday, July 23, the anniversary of the incorporation of Stockton as a city.

 Lara Killick: Posters on the Hill